-- Communicate at a professional level in oral presentations and in writing. - Work effectively with others and lead in organizational situations. - Identify how globalization affects organizations and their environment. - Recognize the importance of ethical decision making. - Use technology effectively. - Integrate analytical and problem solving skills with concepts and theories from all functional areas of business.
+- Communicate at a professional level in oral presentations and in writing using appropriate technologies. - Work effectively with others and lead in organizational situations. - Identify how globalization affects organizations and their environment. - Recognize the importance of ethical decision making. - Integrate analytical and problem solving skills with concepts and theories from all functional areas of business using appropriate analytical and decision making technologies.

 The MBA program is accredited by the Association to Advance Collegiate Schools of Business International (AACSB), the premier accrediting agency for management education.
-The MBA serves working professionals through evening courses on the main campus in Carrollton and the University of West Georgia at Newnan campus as well as online through the Georgia WebMBA®.
-Students may enroll in the MBA program full time by taking evening courses at the Carrollton or Newnan campuses.
-For fees see page 42.
+The MBA serves working professionals through evening courses on campus in Carrollton and the University of West Georgia at Newnan as well as online through the Georgia WebMBA®.
+Students may also enroll in the MBA program full time on the Carrollton campus.